profplump/MacOS/PhotosSnapshot/Readme.md

 ### Fetch Specific Assets

-`PhotosSnapshot destFolder UUID1 UUID2 UUID3`
+`PhotosSnapshot <parent> <UUID_1> <UUID_2>... <UUID_N>`

+`PhotosSnapshot /Volumes/BackupDisk/Snapshots 5DF52E20-7411-4748-98C9-211422F97563 431C6A1C-1BC3-4450-B6C8-76CEA3972542`

 Where the value of the second and any subsequent arguements are UUIDs as expected by PhotoKit.
 When used in this mode MEDIA_TYPES are ignored and assets of any supported type will be fetched.

-## Environmental Variables

-MEDIA_TYPES
+## Arguments, Options, and Flags

+parent
+: Destination parent folder.
+Snapshots are created in folders at `<parent>/<date>`

+--base
+: An existing snapshot, relative to `<parent>`.
+Required for append or incremental operations

+--append
+: Append the existing snapshot at `<base>`

+--incremental
+: Create a new incremental backup using `<base>` as a prior snapshot

+--uuid
+: One or more UUIDs to fetch.
+This option does not support the media-types filter or incremental operation

+--media-types
 : Restrict fetch requests to assets with the specified media type.
 Use A for audio, P for images, and V for videos.
-Does not apply to UUID-based searches `MEDIA_TYPES="APV"`
+Does not apply to UUID-based searches `-m APV`

-FETCH_LIMIT
+--fetch-limit
-: Limit fetch requests to the specified number of assets `FETCH_LIMIT=10`
+: Limit fetch requests to the specified number of assets `-f 10`

-WARN_EXISTS
+--date-format
+: A DateFormatter format string for use in naming snapshot folders.
+Default: yyyy-MM-dd_hh-mm-ss `-d "yyyy-MM-dd"`

+--warn-exists
-: Issue a warning when a resource file already exists. `WARN_EXISTS=1`
+: Issue a warning when a resource file already exists.
+By default existing files are ignored and counted as successful fetches `-w`

-NO_SUBFOLDER
-: Store assets in `destFolder` directly, without a Date subfolder `NO_SUBFOLDER=1`

-DATE_FORMAT
-: Override the default date format of "yyyy-MM-dd_hh-mm-ss" with the provided format string `DATE_FORMAT="yyyy-MM-dd"`

-DATE_STRING
-: Override the subfolder Date string with the provided string `DATE_STRING="2023-01-18_18-01-23"`

-NO_HIDDEN
+--local-only
+: Disable network (iCloud) fetch requests -- only process local assets `-l`

+--no-hidden
-: Do not include Hidden assets in fetch requests `NO_HIDDEN=1`
+: Do not include Hidden assets in fetch results `-n`

-NO_NETWORK
-: Disable access to remote (iCloud) resources.
-Resources with local resource files will still be copied.
-If you only wish to backup locally-available assets this can be much faster `NO_NETWORK=1`
+--verbose
+: Enable additional runtime output `-v`

+## Environmental Variables

+Environmental variables will override command-line parameters of the same name

+- MEDIA_TYPES
+- FETCH_LIMIT
+- WARN_EXISTS
+- DATE_FORMAT
+- NO_HIDDEN
+- LOCAL_ONLY